 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Resident workers method of travel to work|

-Analysis of the method of travel to work of the resident workers in Tablelands shows that 1.2% used public transport, while 69.8% used a private vehicle, compared with 1.1% and 80.9% respectively in Public Administration and Safety.
+Analysis of the method of travel to work of the resident workers in Tablelands shows that 1.2% used public transport, while 70.5% used a private vehicle, compared with 1.1% and 80.9% respectively in Public Administration and Safety within Tablelands.

-The major differences between the method of travel to work of the resident workers of Tablelands and Public Administration and Safety were:
+The major differences between the method of travel to work of the resident workers in Tablelands and the Public Administration and Safety workforce were:

-- A larger percentage of resident workers travelled to work by Worked at home (8.9% compared to 0.7%)
+- A smaller percentage of resident workers who travelled by car, as driver (62.9% compared to 76.4%)

-- A larger percentage of resident workers travelled to work by Truck (1.4% compared to 0.0%)
+- A larger percentage of resident workers who worked at home (8.9% compared to 0.7%)

-- A smaller percentage of resident workers travelled to work by Car, as driver (62.9% compared to 76.4%)
+- A larger percentage of resident workers who travelled by truck (1.4% compared to 0%)

-- A smaller percentage of resident workers travelled to work by Did not go to work (11.1% compared to 12.4%)
+- A smaller percentage of resident workers who did not go to work (11.1% compared to 12.4%)

-The largest changes in the method of travel of work of the resident workers in Tablelands between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in Tablelands between 2011 and 2016 were: